The United States has long offered safe haven to people fleeing violence, tyranny and persecution.

 What can I do to stand for refugees?

 Speak out.
-Call on your Senators now to ask that they pass the GRACE Act, which would set an annual refugee admissions floor of 95,000.
+Call your representative in Congress now to ask that they pass the GRACE Act, which would set an annual refugee admissions floor of 95,000.
 Take action.

 Tell your representative to support the GRACE Act